NEW! Create a Free Account to Save Recipes to MyRecetario

 Share

-You’d think that in this recipe from one of our favorite, most experienced Mexican homecooks (and a renowned Tequila Expert and catadora), MariCarmen Ortiz Conway would make the chocolate cake part from scratch.
+You’d think that in this recipe from MariCarmen Ortiz Conway, one of our favorite and most gifted Mexican cooks (as well as a renowned tequila expert), would make the chocolate cake part from scratch.
 Nope!
 MariCarmen calls for using a chocolate box mix.
 “Using a chocolate mix is the point,” says MariCarmen.
 “You can use any kind of box from the store, whatever you like best.
 I like the devil’s chocolate flavored ones.”

-To make chocoflan, there are 4 basic steps, says MariCarmen:
+To make chocoflan, here are the four basic steps, says MariCarmen.

 Step 1: Buy your favorite brand of chocolate cake mix from the store and prepare the batter.

-Step 2: Pour 1 cup of store-bought caramel or 1 cup of homemade dulce de leche into a bundt cake or flan mold.
-Except you’ll use a taller than usual mold because you are going to have a double-size dessert: a full cake batter plus a full flan custard mix.
+Step 2: Pour 1 cup of store-bought caramel or 1 cup of homemade dulce de leche into a generously buttered bundt cake or flan mold.
+Except be sure to use a taller than usual mold because you are going to have a double-size dessert: a full cake batter plus a full flan custard mix.

-Step 3: Mix the flan ingredients in the blender—like normal.
+Step 3: Mix the flan ingredients in the blender, as you normally would, say MariCarmen.
+Set aside until ready to use.

-Here’s how: First, pour all the cake batter on the bottom layer, over the caramel.
+Step 4: Pour all the cake batter on the bottom layer, over the caramel.
 Next, pour the entire batch of flan custard on top of the chocolate mix.
-Place your mold into a warm water bath in a 350° oven for 1 hour—and felicidades, you made chocoflan.
+Don’t worry about the chocolate and flan layers mixing into each other, they will each stay in their own section, naturally.
+Then bake.
+Place your mold into a warm water bath in a 350° oven for 1 hour — and felicidades, you have made chocoflan.

 Muy importante, warns MariCarmen: Once baked, the chocoflan must cool completely before you attempt to remove it from the cake mold.
 “This is the secret.
 Never transfer it hot, or it will break apart.
 You must wait and it will come out perfectly.”

 “Chocoflan is really pretty.
 The caramel or dulce de leche slowly rolls down from the top, over the sides.
 And you have the two contrasting colors, the dark of chocolate and the pale cream of the flan.
-It is so beautiful.”
+It is so beautiful,” says MariCarmen.

 Hola, Chocoflan!—When 2 Favorites Come Together